 Please consider making a donation to support our students.
 Your gifts allow us to program events, fund student travel, and support our Public Communication Center.Find Out More

 Advocating change.
 Engaging difference.
 Leading with purpose.

-The Department of Communication Studies began in 2018 and is the home department to almost 500 students majoring and minoring in the three primary dimensions of communication studies:
+The Department of Communication Studies is home to almost 500 students majoring and minoring in the three primary dimensions of communication studies:

-The major provides both theory and research as well as applicable skills that will prepare you for a variety of careers.
+The department provides both theory and research as well as applicable skills that will prepare you for a variety of careers.

 The Department of Communication Studies offers the following undergraduate programs: